austozi/poddie/README.md

 - Simple configuration using a YAML file.
 - Automatic yt-dlp updates to overcome frequent third-party website/API changes.

-## Disclaimer

-Use this application at your own risk.

-I am no professional developer.
-This is a hacky solution that I put together to satisfy a personal need of mine, because I could not get [Podify](https://github.com/podify-org/podify) to work on my machine.
-This implementation has many limitations.
-However, I may not have the skills or time to resolve them.
-However, pull requests are welcome.

 ## Installation

 Docker installation is supported.
 Ensure you have [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/) installed on the host machine.